brugr9/UEPluginVolumeCreator/README.md

 ![Blueprint Actor BP_LightSource in Viewport](Docs/BP_LightSource.png "Blueprint Actor BP_LightSource in Viewport")<br>*Fig. 4.4.6.1.: Blueprint Actor BP_LightSource &ndash; Viewport*

-The Light Source Actors `SpotLightComponent` is simulating an operating theatre light LED source.
+The Light Source Actors `SpotLightComponent` is simulating an operating room light LED source.
 By default its parameters are set as follows (see figure 4.4.6.2.).

 To provide a good color rendering index  CRI-R9 for red tones in surgical procedures (cp.
 [WaveformLighting]), parameter "Temperature" in Kelvin [K] is used (Use Temperature: `true`) to achieve an adjustable warm or cold white. "*Warmer colors (yellows and reds) appear at lower temperatures, while cooler colors (white and blue) appear at temperatures above 5,000 Kelvin.*" (cp.
 [USAMedicalSurgical]).
 Therefore initially a temperature of `5,000.0` K is set (see also [VivoSurgical]).
 It is up to the game developer to adjust the value accordingly.